 - Grades: PreK–K, 1–2, 3–5, 6–8

-Students explore the customs of 17th century Pilgrims and Wampanoag people with these four learning activities.
+Students explore the customs of 17th century Pilgrims and Wampanoag people with these three learning activities.

 Teach students the meaning of Thanksgiving through poetry by helping them make placemats adorned with their pictures and lines from a poem.

-Give younger students an in-depth look into the First Thanksgiving with this lesson that helps them understand the experiences of the Pilgrims on their voyage to the New World, how two very different groups of people in the New World lived, and the aspects of Plimoth's first harvest feast.
+This lesson plan gives younger students an in-depth look into the First Thanksgiving and helps them understand the experiences of the Pilgrims on their voyage to the New World.

-Take a closer look at the historical significance of the Pilgrims' voyage, settlement, and first harvest celebration.
+Now aligned to Common Core State Standards!
+Take a closer look at the Pilgrims' voyage, settlement, and first harvest celebration.